bsorrentino/bsorrentino/_posts/2024-01-19-the-future-of-programming-in-the-AI-era.md

 ### Conclusion

 In my experience, I have found that the most successful architects I know began their careers by developing software.
 This leads me to wonder:
-> if AI eliminates the need for programming, how will it affect the professional growth of the new architects generation?
+> if AI eliminates the need for programming, how will it affect the professional growth of the new software architects generation?

 I believe that **AI will not be the "End Of Programming"** but it will definitely revolutionise the way programming will be  done in the future.
 I don't know exactly how it will change, but I am excited to see and understand the impact it will have and embrace the new challenges that this changes will imply.
 In the meanwhile enjoy coding! 👋